DhruvDh/context-gather/README.md

 }
 ```

-Of course, you would implement the actual TUI rendering loop (with `tui::Terminal`, etc.), but the above shows how it might fit into the overall flow.
+Of course, you would implement the actual TUI rendering loop (with `ratatui::Terminal`, etc.), but the above shows how it might fit into the overall flow.

 ## 6. Gathering and Grouping File Contents